JuggleWithTim/TwitchAIchatbot/README.md

 # TwitchOllama
-Twitch chatbot using chat history as context for Ollama LLMs
+Twitch chatbot using chat history as context for Ollama or OpenAI LLMs

 ## Features
 * Responds to mentions